 Al (he/him) is a psychologist who lives and practices in Las Cruces, New Mexico.
 He is a Past Executive Director and member of the Board of Directors of the International Society for Ethical Psychology and Psychiatry (ISEPP).

 Al had been opposed to biopsychiatry on the grounds that it doesn’t address the causes of mental illness and harms people.
 When he heard David Oaks, ex-Executive Director of MindFreedom, talk at the 2004 ISEPP annual conference, he learned of the harm done by forced treatment and the need for alternatives to biopsychiatry and decided to join MindFreedom.

-Susan Musante is the owner of Recovery and Rehabilitation Services in Anchorage, Alaska.
-Before that, from 2006-2014, she was the founding Director of Soteria House in Anchorage, a non-clinical residence for individuals seeking non-force/non-drug alternatives.
+Susan (she/her) is the owner of Recovery and Rehabilitation Services in Anchorage, Alaska.
+Before that, from 2006 to 2014, she was the founding Director of Soteria House in Anchorage, a non-clinical residence for individuals seeking non-force/non-drug alternatives.
 Susan is a Licensed, Professional Clinical counselor (LPCC).
-She received her B.S. in Psychology and Journalism from University of Connecticut and her Masters in Science from University of Bridgeprot.
+She received her BS in Psychology and Journalism from the University of Connecticut and her Masters in Science from the University of Bridgeport.

 Vesper (they/them) is a mad liberation activist, trainer, writer, psychiatric survivor, and mad queer indigenous person of Kiskeia and Borikén Taíno descent.

 Having made it their life’s mission to rewrite the narrative that the mental health-industrial complex has forced on our society, they have worked as a consultant for both the US government and the United Nations to shape strategies around trauma, intersectionality, and disability rights.

 Their various efforts to bring the perspectives of mad people, disabled people, and psychiatric survivors to national and international spaces have earned them numerous social justice and diversity awards.